Time is on Michael Douglas and Catherine Zeta-Jones' side.

 Four months later, E!
 News confirmed Douglas and Zeta-Jones had quietly decided to separate.
 For months, during interviews to promote Behind the Candelabra, Douglas promised reporters they were "working things out."
 Zeta-Jones, for her part, stayed silent.
 But by year's end, they had privately reconciled.
 "I'm crazy about her...I think every couple has their difficult times.
 The only problem is, as you well know, we're all in the public eye and it tends to get a little more exposed than most," he assured Ellen DeGeneres in 2015.
 "But we're back, stronger than ever."

-After everything they've been through, Zeta-Jones agreed.
 "It's a long road, and I think people today are so quick to throw in the towel on marriage.
-You have to give it your best shot and not give up when the first problem arises, because that won't be the last problem," the happily married movie star told Good Housekeeping in 2016.
+You have to give it your best shot and not give up when the first problem arises, because that won't be the last problem," the happily married Chicago star told Good Housekeeping in 2016.
 "There will be many more down the road."